let's talk

 This illustration shows how much it costs to develop a website like AirBnB

-Fivers is an online freelance platform where clients can hire services for as low as $5.
+Fiver is an online freelance platform where clients can hire services for as low as $5.

 The company was founded in 2010 and currently has over 2.5 million freelancers on the platform.

-A platform like Fiverr includes such features as:
+A platform like Fiverr includes features such as:

 • Sign-up/sign-in